Baltimore Key Bridge collapse: What we know so far

-Two people have been rescued from the water so far, officials said, one in serious condition.
+Two people have been rescued from the water so far, one in serious condition, officials said.

 What is the Francis Scott Key Bridge?